 Basic earnings (loss) per share are based on the weighted average number of common shares outstanding during each period.
 Diluted earnings per share are based on the weighted average number of common shares outstanding and the effect of all dilutive common stock equivalents during each period.
 The exercise price for certain stock options awarded by the Company exceeds the average market price of the Company's common stock.
 Such stock options are antidilutive and are not included in the computation of earnings (loss) per share.
-During the period ended March 31, 2013, no potential common stock equivalents were included as the effect of such would be anti-dilutive.
+In the three months ended June 30, 2014, as well as in the six month periods ended June 30, 2014 and 2013, no potential common stock equivalents were included as the effect of such would be anti-dilutive.
+During the three month period ended June 30, 2013, incremental shares related to 1,344,211 potential common stock equivalents were included in the computation of diluted earnings per share.